Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 11. Add a new **Web API 2 Controller - Empty** called `SyncController`.
 Replace the implementation with the contents of the file of the same name from the sample.
 12. For the user interface, in the `Views\Account` folder, add three **Empty (without model) Views** named `GrantPermissions`, `Index` and `UserMismatch` and one named `Index` in the `Views\User` folder.
 Replace the implementation with the contents of the file of the same name from the sample.
 13. Update the `Shared\_Layout.cshtml` and `Home\Index.cshtml` to correctly link the various views together.

-## Troubleshooting

-If you are repeatedly asked to Grant permissions, Sign-out and sign back in again to force a token cache refresh.

 ## Community Help and Support